The New Thought Movement and the Law of Attraction

 And then there is James Arthur Ray, author of The Science of Success: How to Attract Prosperity and Create Harmonic Wealth Through Proven Principles, who says, “Here’s the question I want you to consider – do you treat yourself the way that you want other people to treat you?”

-(As mentioned, then for example love is twisted in the same way: you will attract love by loving yourself, not by loving others.
-In the true spiritual traditions you attract love by loving others – what precisely is what Jesus talks about).
+(As mentioned, then, for example, love is twisted in the same way: you will attract love by loving yourself, not by loving others.
+In the true spiritual traditions, you attract love by loving others – precisely what Jesus talks about).

 Very different from the message of Jesus: the first will be last and the last will be first; lose your life and you will find it.

-The Secret appeals especially to professional, middle-class American women (spreading to women all over the world), who are turned off by traditional religion yet feeling a yearning for a personal, non-denominational spirituality.
+The Secret appeals especially to professional, middle-class American women (spreading to women all over the world) who are turned off by traditional religion yet feeling a yearning for a personal, non-denominational spirituality.
 They often refer to themselves as the new feminists.
-Sentiments such as, “You are the creator of you, and the Law of Attraction is your maginificent tool to create whatever you want in your life”, resonate with them.
+Sentiments such as, “You are the creator of you, and the Law of Attraction is your magnificent tool to create whatever you want in your life,” resonate with them.
 They are not concerned with critics who wondered about the flipside: how people, even children, who suffer illness, violence, untimely death or other misfortune might have “attracted” that.
-The self-help industry as such is especially promoted through women´s magazines (see my article The new feminism and the philosophy of women´s magazines).
+The self-help industry, as such, is especially promoted through women´s magazines (see my article The New Feminism and the Philosophy of Women´s Magazines).

-An extremely manipulating thought, because if we take the true spiritual laws, then they say, that there is a duality in the Universe you have to realize in order to reach into non-dualism: for instance yin and yang, positive and negative, light and darkness, I and Thou.
+This is an extremely manipulative thought because according to the true spiritual laws there is a duality in the Universe which you have to realize in order to reach into non-dualism: for instance, yin and yang, positive and negative, light and darkness, I and Thou.

-This understanding of dualism goes on, that the opposites are defining each other; they are inseparable.
-If there comes an overweight of one of the poles it creates unbalance.
+This understanding of dualism goes on that the opposites are defining each other; they are inseparable.
+If one of the poles is overemphasized it creates unbalance.